boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## Small (non-dynamic) Strings

+The "Small" String helpers use a small **footprint** to store a binary safe string that doesn't change over time and can be destroyed.

+This type was designed to store string information for Hash Maps where most strings might be very short (less than 16 chars on 64 bit systems or less than 8 chars on 32 bit systems).

+This approach minimizes memory allocation and improves locality by copying the string data onto the bytes normally used to store the string pointer and it's length.

 To create a small, non-dynamic, string type, define the type name using the `FIO_SMALL_STR_NAME` macro.

 The type (`FIO_SMALL_STR_NAME_s`) and the functions will be automatically defined.

-This type was designed to store string information for Hash Maps where most strings are very short (less than 16 chars on 64 bit systems or less than 8 chars on 32 bit systems).

-This approach minimizes memory allocation and improves locality by copying the string data onto the bytes normally used to store the string pointer and it's length.

 ```c
 #define FIO_SMALL_STR_NAME key